-If stabilized optics are installed, both stabilizers will work together: in the camera and in the lens.
-In this case, the in-camera stabilizer will compensate for linear displacements along the X and Y axes, as well as rotation around the optical axis.
+If stabilized optics are installed, both stabilizers will work together: in the camera and the lens.
+In this case, the in-camera stabilizer will compensate for linear displacements along the X and Y axes and rotation around the optical axis.
 The stabilizer in the lens will compensate for the usual oblique displacements around the X and Y axes.
 With un-stabilized optics, the intra-camera stub will take over all five axes.
-Next, we will show the possibilities of stabilization in real-life shooting.
+Next, we will show the possibilities of stabilization in the real-life shooting.

-The camera has completely redesigned the shutter.
-It has become very quiet and does not create vibrations at all due to the damping system.
+The camera has wholly redesigned the shutter.
+It has become tranquil and does not create vibrations at all due to the damping system.
 The feeling that it is heard only by the photographer, the sound resembles a rustling.
-The shutter has the ability to work with an electronic front curtain.
+The shutter can work with an electronic front curtain.

 The mechanical shutter can handle shutter speeds up to 1/8000 s.
 With faster shutter speeds, the electronic shutter operates.
 It can be turned on and forced in the menu to make the camera completely silent, and the continuous shooting speed can be accelerated from 8 (11 in the case of using a battery grip) to 14 frames/s.
 We will also discuss the limitations of the electronic shutter later.

 It’s no secret that video shooting was not given much attention in early Fujifilm X-series models.
-It seems that with this camera the company has decided to catch up with other manufacturers in one leap, which already position their cameras as bi-directional solutions for photography and video.
+It seems that with this camera, the company has decided to catch up with other manufacturers in one leap, which already positions their cameras as bi-directional solutions for photography and video.

-Special attention was paid to the ergonomics of the case in this model.
+The company paid particular attention to the ergonomics of the case in this model.
 It seems that in the last year, all mirrorless manufacturers, as if by agreement, decided to abandon the idea of compactness, having heard the needs of professional photographers.

 Physics cannot be fooled: if mirrorless cameras decide to be professional, they will have to “upgrade” to the level of heavy DSLRs.
-The grip has become larger for the sake of ergonomics, the camera itself is larger.
-And yet it is a more compact solution compared to DSLRs with similar capabilities.
+The grip has become more prominent for the sake of ergonomics; the camera itself is larger.
+And yet, it is a more compact solution compared to DSLRs with similar capabilities.

 It is noteworthy that much attention has been paid to removing heat from the case.
-It uses a huge copper heatsink inside the case by the standards of cameras.
+It uses a vast copper heatsink inside the case by the standards of cameras.

 And the camera itself heats up significantly during intensive shooting.
 Even when it’s -10°C outside, snow melts on the camera, especially if it gets under the tilt screen.
-Water resistance is ensured by 94 seals in the camera and battery grip.
-Guaranteed to work down to – 10° C.
+Water resistance is ensured by 94 seals in the camera and battery grip and is guaranteed to work down to – 10° C.

 The VPB-XH1 battery grip has been specially released for this model.
-It supports duplication of the main controls for vertical grip.
-It contains two additional batteries (the third battery remains in the camera), which are consumed sequentially, one after the other.
-Also in the pen (not on the camera) is the headphone output.
+It supports duplication of the main controls for a vertical grip.
+It contains two additional batteries (the third battery remains in the camera), consumed sequentially, one after another.
+Also in pen (not on the camera) is the headphone output.